stfnjstn/developerplayground/_posts/2014-07-21-how-to-convertintegrate-swift-with-objective-c.md

 #import <MotionManagerDemo-Swift.h>
 ``

 This [article](http://stackoverflow.com/questions/24002369/how-to-call-objective-c-code-from-swift/24005242#24005242) from Stackoverflow gives a nice overview about the details.
-The short version is that XCode creates the generic header file for all your SWIFT classes for you: 'MotionManagerDemo-Swift.h'.
+The short version is that XCode creates the generic header file for all your SWIFT classes for you: _MotionManagerDemo-Swift.h_.
 This is done automatically, if your SWIFT class is derived from an Objective-C class.
 Otherwise mark your classes and methods with the @objc attribute to give XCode a hint.
 It’s obvious that only public methods can be called from Objective-C (new in XCode 6 Beta 4).

 #### 2. Change the update method in MyScene to use the new SWIFT class: ObjectiveC: GLKVector3 motionVector = [MotionManagerSingleton getMotionVectorWithLowPass];